Contents: Timing Belt Cover M111 ↡ M112/113 ↡

 18. Remove the timing chain tensioner (14).

-19. Remove the oil filter housing equipped with a built-in liquid heat exchanger (7).
+19. Remove the oil filter housing (7) equipped with a built-in liquid heat exchanger.

-20. Remove and, without disconnecting the hydraulic lines, slide the steering pump assembly to the side (11).
+20. Remove and, without disconnecting the hydraulic lines, move the steering pump assembly (11) to the side.

-21. Remove the guide roller from the timing cover (15) accessory drive belt.
+21. Remove the guide roller (15) of the auxiliary drive belt from the timing drive cover.

 22. Remove the air pump (20).

-24. Remove the bolts (21) fastening the timing cover to the cylinder heads.
+24. Remove the bolts (21) securing the timing belt cover to the cylinder heads.

-Note.
-When installing, the threaded part of the screws should be lubricated with sealant.
+Note: When installing, the threaded portion of the screws should be lubricated with sealant.

-27. Thoroughly clean the mating surfaces of the cover and crankcase.
+27. Carefully clean the mating surfaces of the engine cover and crankcase.

-28. Installation is carried out in the reverse order - a cushion of sealant with a width of about 2.0 mm and a thickness of about 0.5 mm should be applied to the mating surface of the cover (make sure that the sealant does not get into the oil channels).
-Don't forget to replace the cover o-rings (19) and front crankshaft seal.
-Make sure all fasteners are tightened to the correct torque.
+28. Installation is carried out in the reverse order - a sealant pad of about 2.0 mm wide and about 0.5 mm thick should be applied to the mating surface of the cover (make sure that the sealant does not get into the oil passages).
+Do not forget to replace the cover sealing rings (19) and the front crankshaft oil seal.
+Make sure that all fasteners are tightened to the required torque.

-29. Finally, clear the memory of the on-board self-diagnosis system by first reading the DTCs stored in it (see chapter Engine Electrical Systems).
+29. Finally, clear the on-board diagnostic system memory by first reading the DTC codes stored in it (see Chapter Engine electrical systems).